FleetPartners has the expertise to help businesses kickstart their journey.

 We start with our 5 step journey and ideally use your telematics data to look at vehicle usage and then recommend what drivers could drive a hybrid or EV, and what vehicles could transfer to pool vehicles.

-The NZ Government's Clean Car Discount is active from Thursday 1 July until 31 December 2021.
-The Discount scheme will give rebates for electric vehicles (EVs) and plug-in hybrid electric vehicles (PHEVs) registered within these dates.
+The NZ Government's Clean Car Discount is currently active but the programme is being updated to include fees on high emitting vehicles from 1 April 2022.
+The Discount scheme will give rebates for electric vehicles (EVs) and plug-in hybrid electric vehicles (PHEVs) registered new in NZ.
 Rebates include up to $8,625 for new vehicles and $3,450 for used vehicles.
 It applies only to new and used vehicles registered in NZ for the first time and with a purchase price under $80,000 (including GST and on-road costs).

 There are currently three types of hybrid and electric vehicles available in New Zealand.